1 – Introduction

 Is poured out on the desolate.

-Gabriel’s message to Daniel began by specifying that “your people and. . . your holy city” – the Jewish nation and Jerusalem – would be in existence during the course of the “70 weeks”.
-At the start of this time span Jerusalem had been destroyed, and in the very End of it Jerusalem will again lie in ruins.
+Gabriel’s message to Daniel began by specifying that “your people and… your holy city” – the Israeli nation and Jerusalem – would be in existence during the course of the “70 weeks”.
+At the start of this time span Jerusalem lay in ruins, and in the End of the Age era Jerusalem will again be destroyed.
 There was another destruction in 70 A.D., but that lay outside the limits set by the “70 weeks”, coming between the 69th and 70th week.
 Nevertheless, that destruction pre-figured what is to come in the future, as we’ll find out in this verse 27.

 Incidentally, it is obvious that this last 70th week is still future; it hasn’t begun yet (much less finished), because some of the other conditions – “everlasting righteousness” especially – have not arrived.
 Although the process for bringing in “everlasting righteousness” began with Jesus’ sacrifice at His first coming (when “Messiah the Prince” was “cut off”), the world on its own, under Satan’s influence, will never reach that kind of paradise-like state.